 With the death of three (well two and a half) large high street chains in a week and no immediate policy level ideas in motion about how we stop the rot, I have been getting more and more confused and subsequently angry about why we’re in this predicament.
 Even St. Mary Portas doesn’t seem to be able to save our beloved high street (apparently).
 I know there’s a lot of good stuff happening out there (including Assemble & Join I hope you’ll agree!), but it does feel like a drop in the ocean.
 I think I’m angry because I’m confused and I’m confused for two reasons.
-One is I think I can see obvious ways we could do something better, and two is that I’m probably ill-informed / ignorant / naïve (delete as you see appropriate.
-So I thought I’d scribble some thoughts down mainly to help me reflect and digest what’s currently keeping my synapses occupied, but also to see if anyone agrees / wants to set me straight on the following:
+One is I think I can see obvious ways we could do something better, and two is that I’m probably ill-informed / ignorant / naïve (delete as you see appropriate).
+So I thought I’d scribble some thoughts down mainly to help me reflect and digest:

 Retail space is more valuable than civic space.

 The idea of prime high street real estate being a place driven by the consumption of products is deep seated.
 Over a long time period the continuous cycle of increased consumption and provision of more and more space in which to consume has taken firm hold of the British psyche, high street and planning laws.

 For an equally long time, all this shouting about buying stuff was a self-fulfilling prophecy, and in many ways it still is.
 People still buy a lot of stuff.
 But two things have changed since 2008.
 Firstly, we aren’t able to buy as much, or at least the rate of growth in purchasing has slowed.
 Secondly, the way in which we buy stuff is changing very fast, something I’ll come to in a minute.
 Taken in isolation both these points needn’t be a problem, but when viewed in context of wider economic policy they undoubtedly are…